 It is moderately sweet, perfectly moist, and has a grainy texture from the medium-grind cornmeal.
 Unlike a dessert-style corncake, this cornbread is often enjoyed with savory meals such as chili or during holiday feasts.

-However, you can indulge your sweet tooth by topping it with a delicious jelly or jam or even serve it alongside some vegan vanilla ice cream.
+However, you can indulge your sweet tooth by topping it with a delicious jelly or jam or even serve it alongside some Homemade Vegan Banana Ice Cream.
 Yum!

 Jump to: